Bachelor's Entry - FAQs

 b.
 University of Newcastle

 i.
 A Diploma or Advanced Diploma (Australian Qualifications Framework Level 5 or 6).
-This may entitle you to Recognition of Prior Learning which could enable you to complete your degree in less time.
+This may entitle applicants to Recognition of Prior Learning which could enable them to complete their degree in less time.
 This is dependent upon teaching area/s chosen in the program and will be evaluated by the university's admissions team, view the website for more information.

-5. be willing to begin your Bachelor of Education (Secondary) in early 2024 and complete your degree within 3 to 3.5 years
+5. be willing to begin the Bachelor of Education (Secondary) in early 2024 and complete their degree within 3 to 3.5 years

-6. be willing to accept an appointment as a permanent full-time teacher in a NSW public school on completion of your studies and agree to serve for a minimum of three years
+6. be willing to accept an appointment as a permanent full-time teacher in a NSW public school on completion of their studies and agree to serve for a minimum of three years

-7. Applicants may be eligible for recognition of prior learning that will enable you to complete your degree in less time, which will be assessed and determined by the universities through the application process.
+7. Applicants may be eligible for recognition of prior learning that will enable them to complete their degree in less time, which will be assessed and determined by the universities through the application process.

-The universities will assess your qualifications and determine eligibility for entry into the Bachelor of Education program.
+The universities will assess the applicant's qualifications and determine eligibility for entry into the Bachelor of Education program.
 In certain circumstances, universities may deem a participant eligible based on recognition of prior learning and give advanced standing.

-For more information on your eligibility please reach out to:
+For more information on eligibility please reach out to:

 To help meet the needs of NSW public schools now and into the future, the program is supporting experienced professionals to become teachers by completing their Bachelor of Education (Secondary) in a teaching area of demand.

-If you are already a qualified teacher, you are encouraged to apply for approval to teach in NSW public schools.
+Applicants that are already qualified teachers, are encouraged to apply for approval to teach in NSW public schools.
 Contact the Teacher Approvals team or call 1300 300 498.

 The bachelor entry stream will be focused on the high-demand teaching area of Technological and Applied Studies, specifically a combination of design and technology with ONE of: Industrial Technology (timber and metal), Food Technology or Agriculture (available at CSU only).